benchristel/sindarin/english-omatehta.md

-_Ómatehtar_, Quenya for "vowel-marks", are the dots and curls above the letters in the Ring inscription.
+_Ómatehtar_, Quenya for "vowel-marks", are the dots and curls often seen above _tengwar_ letters (for example, in the Ring inscription).
 Essentially, they are abbreviations for vowel letters: rather than writing out the vowels in full, _ómatehta_ modes represent them as marks above an adjacent consonant.